IPv6 IP Alias prevents Track Interface from working with DHCPv6 and RA

 This would NOT be difficult to implement and dismissing it as something to be addressed in the unforeseeable future is just shameful.

-#8 Updated by Tony Fortes Ramos about 1 year ago
+#8 Updated by Tony Fortes Ramos over 1 year ago

 Jim Pingle wrote:

 If it is "simple" and "not difficult", we would happily accept a pull request to fix the issue.

 Well, I really don't know how to cleanly fix this, but from what I have seen, three steps are needed to fix it:

 - change the order of the IP's on the interfaces so the ULA is below the tracked IP